webgptorg/promptbook/src/_packages/cli.readme.md

     script: [new JavascriptExecutionTools()],
 };

-// ▶ Create executor - the function that will execute the Promptbook const promptbookExecutor = createPromptbookExecutor({ promptbook, tools });
+// ▶ Create executor - the function that will execute the Pipeline const pipelineExecutor = createPipelineExecutor({ pipeline, tools });

 // ▶ Prepare input parameters
 const inputParameters = { word: 'cat' };

-// 🚀▶ Execute the Promptbook
+// 🚀▶ Execute the Pipeline
-const result = await promptbookExecutor(inputParameters);
+const result = await pipelineExecutor(inputParameters);

 // ▶ Fail if the execution was not successful assertsExecutionSuccessful(result);